 Some light may be produced by lighting provided if work at dawn/dusk is required to complete the project.
 Some glare from the windows/mirrors on the equipment may be present during the daytime hours.
-Lights are planned to be installed on the exterior of the pump station.
-There could be some glare at night from vehicles accessing the pump station.

 b.
 Could light or glare from the finished project be a safety hazard or interfere with views?